magohl/TalkToMeAPI/README.md

   - [mespeak.js](http://www.masswerk.at/mespeak)
   - SignalR client

-My sample scenario was a Logic App getting weather data from api.openweathermap.com and have the TalkToMe API read it out.
+My first sample scenario used to try the API Appwas a Logic App getting weather data from api.openweathermap.com that the TalkToMe API then read out.

 ## How to use
 1. Deploy Azure API App